gianlucajahn/guidetothegalaxy/README.md

 <h1>Beyond Earth </h1>
-<p align="center">An optimistic glance into the future of human spaceflight, padded with a pinch of sarcasm.</p>
+An optimistic glance into the future of human spaceflight, padded with a pinch of sarcasm.
-<p align="center">Natively open-source and open for contribution.</p>
+Natively open-source and open for contribution.

  </div>